-EDU 221 Children with Exceptionalities Prerequisites: Take one set:
+EDU 221 Children with Exceptionalities

-• Set 1: EDU 144 and EDU 145

-• Set 2: PSY 244 and PSY 245
+Set 1: EDU 144 and EDU 145Set 2: PSY 244 and PSY 245

-This course covers atypical patterns of child development, inclusive/diverse settings, evidenced-based educational/family plans, differentiated instruction, adaptive materials, and assistive technology.
-Emphasis is placed on the characteristics of exceptionalities and delays, early intervention/special education, transitions, observation, developmental screening, formative assessment of children, and collaborating with families and community partners.
-Upon completion, students should be able to recognize diverse abilities, describe the referral process, identify community resources, explain the importance of collaboration with families/professionals, and develop appropriate strategies/adaptations to support children in all environments with best practices as defined by laws, policies and the NC Foundations for Early Learning and Development.
+This course covers atypical patterns of child development, inclusive/diverse settings. evidenced-based educational/family plans, differentiated instruction, adaptive materials, and assistive technology.
+Emphasis is placed on the characteristics of exceptionalities and delays, early intervention/special education, transitions, observation, developmental screening, formative assessment of children, and collaborating with families and community partners. completion, students should be able to recognize diverse abilities, describe the referral process, identify community resources, explain the importance of collaboration families/professionals, and develop appropriate strategies/adaptations to support children in all environments with best practices as defined by laws, policies and the NC Foundations for Early Learning and Development.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-EDU 222 Learners with Behavior Disorders Prerequisites: Take one set:
+EDU 222 Learners with Behavior Disorders

-- Set 1: EDU 144 and EDU 145 - Set 2: PSY 244 and PSY 245
+Set 1: EDU 144 and EDU 145 Set 2: PSY 244 and PSY 245

-This course provides a comprehensive study of learners with behavioral disorders encompassing characteristics. assessments. placement alternatives, inclusive environments and family interventions.
-Topics include etiology of behavior disorders, appropriate intervention strategies, early intervention/special education referral processes, family and community partnerships, inclusive environments, and legislative mandates.
-Upon completion, students should be able to identify characteristics of behavior for which additional supports are needed, describe the referral processes, identify community resources. and the importance of collaboration with families/professionals, and recognize appropriate intervention strategies in inclusive environments.
+This course provides a comprehensive study of learners with emotional or behavioral disorders characteristics, assessments, encompassing placement alternatives, inclusive environments and family interventions.
+Topics include etiology of emotional or behavioral disorders, appropriate intervention strategies, early intervention/special education referral and transition processes, family and community partnerships, inclusive environments, and legislative mandates.
+Upon completion, students should be able to identify characteristics of behavior for which additional supports are needed, describe the referral community resources, processes. identify with families/professionals, collaborate understand the importance of advocacy for learners, and recognize appropriate intervention strategies in inclusive environments.

-EDU 223 Specific Learning Disabilities Prerequisites: Take one set:
+EDU 223 Specific Learning Disabilities

-- Set 1: EDU 144 and EDU 145 - Set 2: PSY 244 and PSY 245
+Set 1: EDU 144 and EDU 145Set 2: PSY 244 and PSY 245